How to Price and Bid a Roofing Job

 When asked to bid a roofing job, 90% of contractors underbid the job and undercut their profits.

 Why is underbidding so common?
 In many of these cases, the roofers underestimated their overhead.
 Instead of pricing by the time it takes to do the job, they simply priced by the number of squares.
+Then, tie everything off by filling out your estimate using a roof estimate template.
+You’ll blow your competitors out of the water in no time.

 Another common mistake is to give unclear or unprofessional bids.
 If your client doesn’t understand exactly what you’re charging for or what value you’re bringing, they might haggle you down to a lower price or worse, go with a competitor.